Assisted Living

 Key Takeaways

-1. In-home care costs are billed by the hour.
-The more hours of home care a senior needs each week, the higher the cost.
+1. In-home care providers bill by the hour, so the more hours of care a person needs, the higher the cost.

-4. Home care offers flexibility but it can become more expensive than other senior living options.
-The cost of home care can vary greatly based on how much care your loved one needs.
+3. Home care offers flexibility, but it can become more expensive than other senior living options.

 Hourly private pay home care rates by state

-The following table provides the median hourly rates for in-home care in each state, according to A Place for Mom’s 2024 Cost of Long-Term Care and Senior Living Report.
-The nationwide median cost of home care in 2024 is $30 per hour.
-While most people tend to look for averages when researching costs, we prefer to use median costs.
-A median, or middle value, isn’t affected by very high or very low rates, which give families a better idea of what they can expect to pay.
+The following table provides the median hourly rates for in-home care in each state, according to A Place for Mom’s 2025 Cost of Long-Term Care and Senior Living Report.
+The nationwide median cost of home care in 2024 was $33 per hour for home care.
+While people often think in terms of average costs, the median cost is more meaningful.
+A median, or middle value, gives families a better idea of what they can expect to pay by filtering out the effects of very high or very low rates.

 StateHourly rate